-Episerver Find adds advanced search functionality to websites.
-It requires a specific installation and license.
+Episerver Search & Navigation adds advanced search functionality to websites.
+It is included in the Episerver Cloud services; for on-premises installations it requires a specific installation and license.

 Episerver Visitor Intelligence is a user interface for viewing and filtering visitor profiles, and creating customer segments that can be used in omnichannel marketing campaigns.
 It requires a specific installation and license.